 One final way to understand the arabesque is through ballet.
 An arabesque in ballet is a position in which the standing foot goes on point, the working leg is rotated outward and extended back behind the dancer, and the arms stretch equally outward, like the curlicues of the ornamental pattern.

-For Arabesque No. 1 by Debussy, I like to picture a music box featuring a ballerina in arabesque.
+For Debussy’s Arabesque No. 1, I like to picture a music box featuring a ballerina in arabesque.
 Although she may spin to the music, she doesn’t go anywhere or tell a story.
 She merely uses her presence to create a whimsical and peaceful mood.

 Let’s dig into how Debussy creates this mood by looking at the basic elements of Harmony, Melody, Rhythm, and Growth.